-Frog populations were monitored using trapping and aural surveys of calling males (Bamford & Everard 2019).
+Frog populations were monitored during the reporting period using trapping and aural surveys of calling males (Bamford & Everard 2020).
 At some sites a number of species have stopped calling for an extended period, suggesting that these populations have died out.
-Disappearances from wetlands relate mostly to declining hydroperiods, which can be related to declining groundwater levels.
+Disappearances from wetlands relate mostly to declining hydroperiods - periods of surface water presence, which can be related to declining groundwater levels.
 The disappearances are most marked at sites where falling groundwater has resulted in a significant reduction in surface water area and duration of wetting (e.g. Lexia 86 and Lexia 186).